WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ### `media-properties`

 Adds social media or video properties to component.
 Can only be used with `dataType=doc-media`.
-This property dynamically initializes a sub properties list based on the type of media.
+This property dynamically initializes a subproperties list based on the type of media.

 Can only be used with doc-media directives and requires specifying the directive content key in the component properties list separated by a colon.